Table of contents

 Individual registrants: complete your file and print your confirmation

-To optimize the reception of 4000 badged participants and reduce waiting times for everyone, check and regularize your situation now; make sure that we have received all the required documents and that your registration is in order.
+To optimize the reception of 4000 badged participants and reduce waiting times for everyone, check and complete your registration now; make sure that we have received all the required documents and that your registration is in order.

 Download the guide to retrieve and print your registration confirmation.

 The Choralies respect copyright regulations.
 Photocopying a copyrighted musical score is strictly forbidden.
-Workshop scores are available for sale, sometimes in booklets produced especially for this edition, after negotiation with the rights holders.
+Atelier scores are available for sale, sometimes in booklets produced especially for this edition, after negotiation with the rights holders.

 It’s a good idea to mark all scores with your first and last name, and to provide a pocket or binder to keep everything organized.